Welcome to my Bulletproof Collagen Protein review.

 Many people are taking collagen for various issues, such as aging skin, hair, and nails; painful joints; and poor recovery.

 And in this article, I’ll go over a collagen supplement called Bulletproof Collagen to see how effective it is.

 Continue reading this Bulletproof Collagen Protein review to learn if it truly is one of the better collagen supplements out there and whether or not it’s worth buying.

 Protein has become an American obsession over the past decade.
-Everyone from bodybuilders to children are being encouraged to increase their intake of protein, donning it as yet another fad in the nutrition community.
+Everyone from bodybuilders to children are being encouraged to increase their intake of protein.

 When it comes to proteins, there are quite a few different types we hear a lot about.
 Soy protein is one popular type of protein.
 Then there’s whey protein, such as Body Fortress Super Advanced Whey Protein.
 There are also various plant-based protein powder supplements, such as Tru Protein.
 These proteins have completely taken over the supplement community and have become a go-to for anyone struggling with protein consumption.

 Unfortunately, whey protein is far from the only protein supplement we need to know about.
 In fact, there’s one type of protein in particular that often gets left out of the mix — collagen protein.
 That’s why Bulletproof has added their own collagen protein to the market called Bulletproof Collagen Protein.